Irfan-alyy/react-app-one/README.md

   - used axios to get data from omdb api
   - ombd provides an api through which we can access movie details, and can be useful for practicing  projects

+### 11 Tree view menu
+a tree like menu where each parent may have children and children may have multiple grandchildren and so on, clicking parent open children menu and toggle it from hidden to visible
+- **Features:**
+  - toggle between hidden and visible

 ## 🛠 Installation & Usage
 1. Clone the repository:
    ```sh